What are the risks of kidney donation?

 - Anyone who has been approved as a donor has undergone comprehensive testing which assures that his health is sound and that he is not a member of any group with a high risk of developing renal disease.

 - In other words, even if someone has only one kidney, he will be affected the same as a person with two kidneys.
 For example, if a person gets diabetes, or hypertension, or a virus, or some defective medication, his having two kidneys will not save him.
 If he has one kidney, it will be affected and if he has two kidneys, they will both be affected.
 So donating a kidney does not increase the risk very much at all.
 The danger is aroused in case of an accident, God forbid, which physically damages the kidney, or a growth which develops in the kidney.
 In that case having a second kidney would prevent needing a transplant.
 However those are extremely rare events.

 - In Israel and in the United States and in other countries there is a law that an organ donor who himself needs a transplant does to the top of the national list of recipients, which serves as a type of “insurance policy” in case he loses his own organ.
 (The law in Israel also include first-degree relatives of the donor.

-Research has proved that kidney donation does not change the donor’s life expectancy nor does it increase the risk of developing kidney disease or other health problems.
+- In January of 2009, The New England Journal of Medicine printed an article detailing a comprehensive research study that examined thousands of kidney donors from the last few decades and found indisputable evidence that the health of kidney donors was not harmed in the slightest!
+Research has proven that kidney donation does not change the donor’s life expectancy nor does it increase the risk of developing kidney disease or other health problems.
 A person can live a normal, active life with one kidney.
 Research has indicated that one kidney is sufficient to maintain a healthy body.
 After recovery from the operation, a donor can work, drive, exercise and take part in sports, and continue with his usual activities, including military service.
 Read the full article.

 Can a kidney donor become pregnant?